fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 author_profile: true
 ---

-Mechanics of mostly non-deforming effusive eruptions: a simple model to explain dome effusion and improved constraints on the VEI 5 2008-2009 Chaitén rhyolitic eruption (Southern Andes, Chile).
+Mechanics of mostly non-deforming effusive eruptions: a simple model to explain dome effusion and improved constraints on the VEI 5 2008-2009 Chaitén rhyolitic eruption (Southern Andes, Chile).<br>
 **Delgado, F.**, Samsonov, S.   In prep

-Dynamics of episodic magma injection and migration at Yellowstone caldera: revisiting the 2004-2009 episode of  caldera uplift with InSAR and GPS.
+Dynamics of episodic magma injection and migration at Yellowstone caldera: revisiting the 2004-2009 episode of  caldera uplift with InSAR and GPS.<br>
 **Delgado, F.**, Grandin, R., 2020.
 In prep.

-Rhyolitic volcano dynamics in the Southern Andes: contributions from 17 years of InSAR observations at Cordon Caulle since 2003 to 2020.
+Rhyolitic volcano dynamics in the Southern Andes: contributions from 17 years of InSAR observations at Cordon Caulle since 2003 to 2020. <br>
 **Delgado, F.**, 2020.
 Submitted to <i>Journal of South American Earth Sciences </i> for the special issue on <i>New advances on SAR Interferometry in South America</i>.

 [Combining ash analyses with remote sensing to identify juvenile magma involvement and fragmentation mechanisms during the